Mediterranean basin: Geography

 Europe lies to the north of the Mediterranean.
-The European portion of the Mediterranean Basin loosely corresponds to Southern Europe.
-The three large Southern European peninsulas, the Iberian Peninsula, Italian Peninsula, and the Balkan Peninsula, extend into and comprise much of the Mediterranean-climate zone.
-A system of folded mountains, including the Pyrenees dividing Spain from France, the Alps dividing Italy from Central Europe, the Dinaric Alps along the eastern Adriatic, and the Balkan and Rila-Rhodope mountains of the Balkan Peninsula divide the Mediterranean from the temperate climate regions of Western, Northwestern or Northern Europe, Central Europe, and Eastern Europe.
+The European portion of the Mediterranean basin loosely corresponds to Southern Europe.
+The three large Southern European peninsulas, the Apennine Peninsula, the Balkan Peninsula, and the Iberian Peninsula, extend into and comprise much of the Mediterranean-climate zone.
+A system of folded mountains, including the Pyrenees dividing Spain from France, the Alps dividing Italy from Central Europe, the Dinaric Alps along the eastern Adriatic, and the Balkan and Rila-Rhodope mountains of the Balkan Peninsula divide the Mediterranean from the temperate climate regions of Central Europe, Eastern Europe, and Northern, North-western, or Western Europe.

 Geology and paleoclimatology

-The Mediterranean Basin was shaped by the ancient collision of the northward-moving African–Arabian continent with the stable Eurasian continent.
+The Mediterranean basin was shaped by the ancient collision of the northward-moving African–Arabian continent with the stable Eurasian continent.
 As Africa–Arabia moved north, it closed the former Tethys Sea, which formerly separated Eurasia from the ancient super continent of Gondwana, of which Africa was part.
 At about the same time, 170 mya in the Jurassic period, a small Neotethys ocean basin formed shortly before the Tethys Sea was closed at the eastern end.
 The collision pushed up a vast system of mountains, extending from the Pyrenees in Spain to the Zagros Mountains in Iran.
 This episode of mountain building, known as the Alpine orogeny, occurred mostly during the Oligocene (34 to 23 million years ago (mya)) and Miocene (23 to 5.3 mya) epochs.
 The Neotethys became larger during these collisions and associated folding and subduction.